 2.5.
-Group of non-current assets held for sale.
+Non-current assets held for sale

-Non-current assets, which are expected to be realized by way of sale rather than ongoing use, are classified as assets held for sale.
+Non-current assets which will most probably be realized by way of a sale rather than ongoing use, are classified as assets held for sale.
 These assets are presented at the lower of the carrying amount and fair value, less selling costs.